Published: 10th February 2021

 The Redundancy Payments Service (RPS) receives applications for:

-The amount received is based on age, length of service (capped at 20 years), and gross weekly pay (maximum £479 per week), with a cap of £14,370 on how much can be claimed.
+The amount received is based on age, length of service (capped at 20 years), and gross weekly pay (maximum £571 per week), with a cap of £16,140 on how much can be claimed.
+These figures are likely to be updated again in April 2021.
 The calculation is made as follows:

 Arrears of salary and holiday pay